AmberELEC/website/docs/Unsupported-Ports.md

 7. Unzip the file from step 5 into your ports directory
 8. The game should now be ready to play

-## Deltarune Chapter 1 & 2
+## Deltarune Chapter 1 & 2 (BETA!!!)

-All credit to Johnny on Flame for the port and installation instructions
+All credit to Johnny on Flame for the port and installation instructions.
+This port is currently in beta, so it may not work perfectly.

 - download [https://drive.google.com/file/d/19_VJPQOrpuoPrWdPN-XS3a2kGi4cLtNv/view?usp=sharing](https://drive.google.com/file/d/19_VJPQOrpuoPrWdPN-XS3a2kGi4cLtNv/view?usp=sharing)
 - download [https://tobyfox.itch.io/deltarune](https://tobyfox.itch.io/deltarune) (windows version)